Sutured ECH is a natural invariant: (by C. H. Taubes)

 This section uses Proposition \ref{prop:conv-42} to prove the instanton analogue of Lemma \ref{lem:monopoles-111}.
 To set the notation, fix $T \in (16,\infty]$ for the moment and suppose that $\frd$ is an instanton solution to \eqref{eq:instanton-sw} on $\R \times Y_T$.
 Let $\frc_-$ and $\frc_+$ again denote the respective $s \to -\infty$ and $s \to \infty$ limits of $\frd|_s$.
 The upcoming proposition uses $\ind$ to denote the spectral flow between the $\frc_-$ and $\frc_+$ versions of the operator that appears in \eqref{eq:linearized}.
-Lemma \ref{lem:monopoles-12} guarantees that this spectral flow is well defined in the case when $T=\infty$ if $r \geq c_0$ and if $\frc_-$ and $\frc_+$ are admissible.
+Note in this regard that this spectral flow between $\LLf_{\frc_-}$ and $\LLf_{\frc_+}$ is defined when $T$ is finite as in \cite{taubes-weinstein1}.
+When $T=\infty$, these operators are still Fredholm, and essentially self-adjoint (by virtue of Lemma~\ref{lem:monopoles-12}).
+The spectral flow can be defined as in \cite{taubes-weinstein1} if there exists a 1-parameter family of such operators that interpolate between $\LLf_{\frc_-}$ and $\LLf_{\frc_+}$.
+And, there exists such a family when there is an instanton $\frd$ whose respective $s \to \pm\infty$ limits are $\frc_-$ and $\frc_+$.
+(The required 1-parameter family of operators exists when there is a smoothly varying family of admissible pairs $\{(A_s,\psi_s)\}_{s\in\R}$ of connection on $E$ and section of $\spb$ (over $Y_\infty$) that interpolate between $\frc_-$ and $\frc_+$ as $s\to\pm\infty$.
+An instanton supplies just such a family because of Lemma~\ref{lem:instanton-24}.)

+The upcoming proposition also reintroduces the positive number $s_0$ from the beginning of Section~\ref{ssec:instantons}: It is chosen so that the $s$-dependence of $a$ is confined to the $-s_0 < s < s_0$ part of $\R\times Y_T$.